llinauer/rnn_101/README.md

 But then you could not handle sequences of different length.
 You could condense the sequence down into a fixed-length object, but then you would loose the sequential information altogether.
 So RNNs, clearly are a wildly different thing from "normal" NNs.

+## Data

+Now that we know what we are dealing with, let's take a quick look at the data.
+For the task at hand, the training data is quite easy to obtain.
+Just generate a bunch of strings of numbers, together with their sum.
+Done.
+The devil lies in the details of course, but we will get to that in a moment.
+Since I did not want to rent a beefy GPU machine and also did not want to spend too much time waiting for training to be finished, I decided to restrict data generation to sequences of length up to 4.
+Quick maths, shows, that this entails 10^4 training samples.
+Not overwhelming, but should be good enough for starters.
+The `create_dataset.py` script can be used to create such a dataset in the form of a .csv file.

+Of course, we can't just feed integers into a NN, so we need a way to represent numbers as tensors.
+One-hot-encoding is a neat and easy way to do this.
+The digits from 0 to 9, together with two special symbols EOS and EOA (which stands for end-of-sequence and end-of-answer, respectively), are encoded as 12 distinct 12-dimensional tensors.
+Each tensor containing a 1 in the respective dimension and all 0s otherwise.

+A quick remark about batching.
+Usually, batching is quite easy, since for standard NNs, all inputs are of the same shape.
+But for sequences of unequal length, the inputs actually differ in shape.
+To make matters worse, also the targets differ in shape.
+E.g. The input 1294 sums up to 16, but the input 1221 sums up to 6.
+Since pytorch can only handle batches with inputs of same shape and targets with same shape (but maybe different than input shape), I had to write my custom batching logic.
+This was actually the hardest part in the whole project!
+Encoding, batching, data loading and other related functionalities can all be found in the `data.py` module.